CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 ## Improving feedback

 So far, so well.
 The JShell API gives us access to everything we need to build comprehensive unit tests.
-However, especially for java novices the raw feedback that we can provide with the API might not be that helpful.
+Especially for java novices, however, the raw feedback that we can provide with the API might not be that helpful.
 For example, if a method has ten or more lines of code, the diagnostic for a syntax error may say that this error is located from character 541 to character 549 of that method snippet.
-This is not very helpful in itself.
+This is not very comprehensible in itself.
 The stacktrace of an `EvalException` at least shows some line numbers, but they do not refer to global line numbers in the source file but local line numbers inside the respective snippet and the numeric snippet id serves as the file name.

 ```